 There is interest in further investigating CBGA as an anticonvulsant, but much more research is needed.

 Different studies investigate the relation between CBGA and cardiovascular diseases.
-An in vitro study found CBGA reduced the enzyme aldose reductase, which contributes to oxidative stress, a contributor to heart disease.
-If researchers determine that CBGA is an antioxidant, then the cannabinoid may benefit people’s health in many other ways.
+An in vitro study found CBGA reduced the enzyme aldose reductase, contributing to heart disease.
+If researchers determine that CBGA is an antioxidant, the cannabinoid may benefit people’s health in many other ways.

 Yet another study found that CBGA and other cannabinoids have an antioxidant impact similar to that of vitamin E.